 If you are using our Vault flow, PayPal customers will be prompted to enter their PayPal credentials and accept an agreement that will let you store their information in the Braintree Vault for future use.

-The customer can cancel or change the payment method associated with the agreement at any time in their PayPal Account Profile.
-This agreement is associated with the PayPal Business Account credentials that you entered in the Control Panel.
-If you change which PayPal Business Account you use with Braintree, customers will have to re-enter their PayPal credentials and accept a new agreement.
+Your customer can cancel or change the payment method associated with this agreement at any time in their PayPal Account Profile.
+This agreement is associated with the PayPal Business Account credentials that you entered in the Control Panel; if you change which PayPal Business Account you use with Braintree, customers will have to re-enter their PayPal credentials and accept a new agreement.

 Depending on your specific integration, you may need to pass additional information with individual PayPal transactions created from the Vault via the API.
 Learn more about integration options when accepting PayPal.

-The simplest approach for any transaction is to authorize and submit for settlement at the same time.
-However, Braintree and PayPal do support separate authorization and capture, which can be helpful if you have a delayed order fulfillment process and prefer to wait to capture funds until you’re ready to provide your goods or services.
+The simplest approach when processing a transaction is to authorize and submit for settlement at the same time.
+That being said, Braintree and PayPal do support separate authorization and capture.
+This option can be helpful if you have a delayed order fulfillment process and prefer to wait to capture funds until you’re ready to provide your goods or services.

 You can attempt to capture funds for up to 29 days after a successful authorization, but we recommend capturing sooner rather than later – PayPal can’t ensure that 100% of the authorized funds will be available during that entire 29-day period.